Your resource for all things PitchBook

 What is private debt?

-Private debt includes any debt held by or extended to privately-held companies.
+Private debt includes any debt held by or extended to privately held companies.
 It comes in many forms, including loans and bonds, but commonly involves private credit, when other asset managers make loans to private companies.

-A variety of general partner (GP) credit investors manage private credit or other debt funds.
-These alternative lenders manage investment strategies that include direct lending, distressed debt, mezzanine, real estate, infrastructure and special situations funds, among others.
+A variety of general partner (GP) credit investors manage private credit or other private debt funds.
+These alternative lenders manage investment strategies that include direct lending, distressed debt, mezzanine, real estate, infrastructure, and special situations funds, among others.
 In addition to paying back the full sum of the loan in the future, the company must also pay interest to the lending institution.

 Private debt funds come in different shapes and sizes.
 For example, some private debt fund structures provide capital to sponsor-backed borrowers, others fund real estate development projects, and some invest entirely in the debt of distressed companies.